MultiAdaptive/document/KZG-Polynomial-Commitments.md

 # KZG Polynomial Commitments

-This is a brief introduction to the commitment scheme KZG, not a strictly mathematical or cryptographic description.
+This is a brief introduction to the polynomial commitment scheme KZG, not a strictly mathematical or cryptographic description.